 Are there alternatives?

-If you’re not comfortable with submitting a German tax return yourself but you‘re worried about what the cost may end up being if you hire a Steuerberater, then a halfway-house solution is to approach your local Lohnsteuerverein rather than the high cost of a Steuerberater.
+If you’re not comfortable with submitting a German tax return yourself, then a halfway-house solution is to approach your local Lohnsteuerverein rather than the high cost of a Steuerberater.

 You pay an annual membership fee and this essentially grants you access to the members and their knowledge base for a fixed fee.